The Land Development Division of Community Development consists of two sections: Plan Review and Development Inspections.

 The following forms shall be included with all land development plan submittals.

-Forms with links not preceded by a PDF icon may either be submitted online, or downloaded as a PDF using the "Download Original" button at the bottom of the form.
+Forms with links not preceded by a document icon may either be submitted online, or downloaded as a PDF using the "Download Original" button at the bottom of the form.

-LDP Review Checklist - standard checklist of items for a review for a land disturbance permit.
+LDP Application Checklist - standard checklist of items for a review for a land disturbance permit.

 Site Plan Application (Land Disturbance Permit) - application to be submitted along with land development plans.

-Stormwater Facilities Maintenance Agreement - for owners of property, on which over 5,000 square feet is being disturbed, to state they are responsible for maintenance of stormwater management facilities.
+Stormwater Facilities Maintenance Agreement For Companies - for owners of property, on which over 5,000 square feet is being disturbed, to state they are responsible for maintenance of stormwater management facilities.

-Approved Proprietary Water Quality Devices - a list of proprietary Bumps that can be used on developments in Peachtree Corners by engineers to meet water quality requirements.
+Approved Proprietary Water Quality Devices - a list of proprietary devices that can be used on developments in Peachtree Corners by engineers to meet water quality requirements.